ronna-s/go-ood/README.md

 9. Methods that can change/mutate the value of the type needs a pointer receiver.

-Navigate around to see the travel package, then the robot package and finally the main package in `cmd/maze` That package defines the interface to abstract away our robot.Robot struct.
+Navigate around to see the travel package, then the robot package and finally the main package in `cmd/maze` That package defines the interface that abstracted away our robot.Robot struct into the Gopher interface.
+This is not common.

 ## OO fundamentals and Go
 The basics concepts that we need to understand to work with OOP well are: